IgniteCoders/Android/README.md

 HQLite's primary feature is using reflection for mapping from Java classes to database tables; and mapping from Java data types to SQL data types.
 Whitch also provides data query and retrieval facilities, generating SQL calls and relieves the developer from manual handling and object conversion of the result set.

+## Installation
+Just import the folder com.ignite.HQLite to your project.

 ## Configuration
 HQLite needs a little Configuration-over-Figuration to make it work: